-This project looks at the rise of behavioral economics as cultural common sense, as it has shifted the boundaries around what counts as economic storytelling.
-Each chapter addresses a specific political economic issue that has been displaced, obfuscated, or made invisible in public discourse by the behavioral mode.
+This project looks at the rise of behavioral economics as cultural common sense, as it shifted the boundaries around what counts as economic storytelling.
+Each chapter addresses a specific political economic issue that was displaced, muffled, or made invisible by the behavioral economic approach.
 The financial crisis of 2008, in meaningful ways, never ended.
-But behavioral science, by promising a new approach, has made rising inequality and hyperexploitation harder to bring into focus.
+But behavioral science, as it was put forward by a specific group of public intellectuals, made rising inequality and hyper-exploitation harder to bring into focus.
 The popularization of behavioral science can itself be traced back to dark money and deviant globalization.
-My book looks at the narrative technologies that encourage us to look inward at the structure of the human brain, just at the moments when we need to look out at what's really happening in our economies.
+My book looks at the narrative technologies that encouraged us to look inward, at the structure of the human brain, at the precise moments when we needed to look outward, at what's really happening in our economies.

 ON JOAN DIDION